DataDog/orchestrion/orchestrion-test-variant-linkdeps.md

 ## Design overview

-Add a test-aware, batch package-resolution operation.
-For a generated test main:
+Make the existing package-resolution operation test-aware.
+For each unresolved synthetic dependency of a generated test main:

 1. Derive the package under test from the test executable import path.
-2. Collect unresolved synthetic dependency roots from `link.deps`.
+2. Resolve the synthetic dependency through the existing `ResolveRequest`, with the package under test supplied as optional test-variant context.
-3. Determine which roots transitively import the package under test.
+3. Determine whether that dependency transitively imports the package under test.
+Return its ordinary closure unchanged when it does not.
-4. Keep unrelated roots on the existing ordinary resolution path.
-5. Create an in-memory external-test overlay that blank-imports the affected roots.
+4. For an affected dependency, create an in-memory external-test overlay that blank-imports it.
-6. Load the package under test with `Tests: true` and `NeedForTest`.
+5. Load the package under test with `Tests: true` and `NeedForTest`.
-7. Collect export archives whose `ForTest` field identifies this package under test.
+6. Collect export archives whose `ForTest` field identifies this package under test, and merge them over the ordinary resolution response.
-8. Override ordinary archive entries with those test variants before compiling the generated test main.
+7. Exclude the package-under-test archive so Go's selected archive remains authoritative.
-9. Resolve the same variants when augmenting the linker's import configuration.
+8. Use this same resolution path while compiling the generated test main and while augmenting the linker's import configuration.
-10. Fail with a precise diagnostic if Go cannot construct a required variant.
+9. Fail with a precise diagnostic if Go cannot construct a required variant.

 ## Detailed implementation steps